GXwar/Agamemnon/README.md

 ## Middleware

-Uranus is a middleware framework that can take two different kinds of functions as middleware:
+Agamemnon is a middleware framework that can take two different kinds of functions as middleware:

 * async function
 * Common function